AdamKyle/flare/resources/info/equipment/section-1.md

 Equipment in Tlessa works differently then other games.
 All the core pieces you can buy from the shop will raise all your stats.
 Your body piece and weapon are what you will want to aim for when buying new gear.
 The body will always increase stats the most (all your core stats), while weapons will increase the stats (core stats) by a smaller but equal amount.
 All stat increases stack across all pieces of equipment.

+> ### ATTN!!
+>
+> It is best to play with your character sheet open in one tab and your game in the other.
+The inventory is live.
+> This means any gear you get, craft, enchant, buy (market or shop) all end up in your inventory in real time.
+>
+> Some inventory actions happen in the background, and thus you will be told to see chat or the Active Boons tab on character sheet.
+> If you are told to see chat, its best you open the game in a separate tab - this applies to Disenchanting and Using items.

 Let’s equip some items.
 If you do not have any you can head over to shop:

 <div class="mb-4">